alecstem/gen-tree/README.md

 <img src="images/6.gif" width="350" height="300" > <img src="images/7.gif" width="350" height="300" >

 ## Final notes
 The idea behind this project is inspired and based off of [Gabriela Ochoa's paper](https://link.springer.com/chapter/10.1007/BFb0056876) on the subject.
-The code is rather slow at the moment, and works best with a low initial population and mutation rate between 10-20%.
+I strongly recommend reading her paper for more detailed information.
+Also, the code is rather slow at the moment, and works best with a low initial population and mutation rate between 10-20%.